smartdevicelink/sdl_evolution/proposals/NNNN-android-oreo-foreground-services.md

 3. Select the Applications Tab on your infotainment system
 4. Start the app "APP_NAME" on your phone
 5. If the app is not already listed press "Find Mobile Applications"
-6. Next time you enter the vehicle can leave your phone in the pocket.
-The app will recognize the vehicle and automatically connect.
+6. Done.
+Next time you enter the vehicle can keep your phone in the pocket.
+The app will appear automatically.

 ## Detailed requirements